terminalpp/tpp-website/features/configuration.md

          */
         {
             "name" : "powershell",
+            /* Can hide the session from menus, such as the jumplist.
+Hidden session can still be explicitly started via the --session argument
+             */
+            "hidden" : false,
             /* Determines whether local, or bypass PTY should be used.
 Useful only for Windows, ignored on other systems.
              */
             "pty" : "local",